 What we thought of the Razer Blade Stealth:

 Okay, so Razer is best known for manufacturing products for gamers.
-But you have to admit: the Razer Blade Stealth should suffice as a great laptop for editing photos.
+But we have to admit, the Razer Blade Stealth is a great laptop for editing photos.
 The 13.3-inch IPS display is “just” average at around 72 percent of AdobeRGB, but its contrast is very good and it’s incredibly bright at over 400 nits.
-It offers 8th-gen Intel CPUs, but its real secret weapon for a small and light laptop is its GPU.
-While the Razer Blade Stealth can’t keep up with the most expensive options on our list, it features the faster 25-watt version of the entry-level Nvidia GeForce MX150 GPU.
+It offers 10th-gen Intel Ice Lake CPUs, but its real secret weapon for a small and light laptop is its GPU.
+While the Razer Blade Stealth can’t keep up with the most expensive options on our list, it features a legit Nvidia GeForce GTX 1650 GPU — remarkable for such a small and light laptop.
 That’s enough to help edit complex photos in a pinch — and if you need more power, plug in the Razer Core external GPU enclosure.

 In addition, you’ll find that the Razer Blade Stealth makes for a great laptop for everything else you’ll do.
 It’s fast, offers good (but not great) battery life, and it has that Razer design aesthetic with RGB lighting that lets you stand out if you’re so inclined — or not, if you aren’t.

 - The best laptops for 2020

 - The best laptops for video editing in 2020